shantanudel/RoadAlertAI/README.md

 ## System Architecture

-1. Video Input Capture
+1. Video Input Capture:

 The system captures live video from a dashcam or webcam installed in the vehicle.

-2. Frame Extraction
+2. Frame Extraction:

 Using OpenCV, the video stream is broken into individual frames for processing, where each frame is treated as a standalone image.

 3. Face Detection

 Each frame is passed through a pre-trained ResNet-based Caffe model (.caffemodel) using OpenCV to detect and localize the driver’s face.

 4. Face Region Cropping

 The detected face region is extracted and cropped to remove irrelevant background information and focus only on facial features.

 5. Drowsiness Classification

 The cropped face images are fed into a VGG16-based deep learning model trained on approximately 9,000 labeled images.
 The model classifies the driver as: